soma00333/profile/docs/oss.md

       <td>Contributor</td>
       <td>
         <ul>
-          <li>I added a workflow to check the issue title and provide feedback.
-This improved the overall consistency of the project</li>
+          <li>I added a workflow to check issue titles and give feedback.
+This keeps the project more consistent</li>
         </ul>
       </td>
     </tr>